 There are some options as to where you can have the service.
 Within this benefice, there are three churches that meet in different locations.
-There is St Michael’s in Offham, St Mary’s in West Malling and also on Kings Hill in the community centre.
+There is St Michael’s in Offham, St Mary’s in West Malling and also on Kings Hill at St Gabriel’s (which meets at the Discovery School).
 You can have your service in any one of those three places.

 Secondly, there are two main options as to when you have the service.
-You can either have it as part of the main Sunday service or at 1 p.m. on a Sunday afternoon (West Malling or Offham only) in what is known as a ‘private’ service.
-Offham starts their service at 9.15 am, Kings Hill starts their service at 9.30 a.m, West Malling starts at 11.00 a.m.
+You can either have it as part of the main Sunday service or around lunchtime on a Sunday afternoon (West Malling or Offham only) in what is known as a ‘private’ service.
+Offham starts their Sunday service at 9.15 am, Kings Hill starts their service at 10.00 a.m, West Malling starts at 10.00 a.m.

-If you would like to have a baptism in a ‘private’ service at 1 p.m., we do ask that you join us for the next monthly Family Service so that we can present you with your certificate there and welcome you formally as part of the church.
-There is no such requirement for ‘private’ thanksgivings.
+If you would like to have a baptism in a ‘private’ service, we do ask that you join us for the next monthly All-Age Service so that we can present you with your certificate there and welcome you formally as part of the church.
+There is no such requirement for ‘private’ Thanksgivings.

 How much does it cost?

 Baptism is basically free but we do ask for a small donation to help cover some of the associated costs that we have as a church.
 There is a fee (set by the Church of England nationally) for £13 for your Baptism Certificate and we ask £12 to help offset some of the costs of printing and other gifts; therefore a total of £25.
 During winter months, we ask for a further donation of £10 for heating the church if you have a ‘private’ service.